Tinkerforge/brickd/README.rst

  https://www.tinkerforge.com/en/blog/2016/7/12/brick-daemon-beta-fuer-windows-10-iot-core-teil-1-2/

 TL;DR: There seems to be a bug in Windows 10 IoT Core that stops Bricks from being properly detected as USB devices.
-Because of this Brick Daemon cannot access them out-of-the-box.
+Because of this bug Brick Daemon cannot access them out-of-the-box.

 You have to run the following command on your Raspberry Pi, while replacing the